 - Bake The Tostadas: Heat oven to 500°F and arrange a rack in the middle.
 Brush both sides of tortillas with the oil and place on a rimmed baking sheet.
 Bake until golden and crisp, about 5 minutes.
 Cool slightly before serving.

-- To serve, layer the tostada with a quarter of the slaw, top with a quarter of the poke, a few slices of avocado, and a sprinkling of sesame seeds.
+- Assemble And Serve: Layer the tostada with a quarter of the slaw, top with a quarter of the poke, a few slices of avocado, and a sprinkling of sesame seeds.
 As desired, drizzle with some mayonnaise and serve.